 The partnership is governed by a partnership agreement and operates under principles, policies and procedures that have evolved with our business and are further described below.

-The Alibaba Partnership elects new partners annually after a nomination process whereby existing partners propose candidates to the partnership committee.
+The Alibaba Partnership elects new partners annually after a nomination process whereby existing partners propose candidates to the partnership committee, or the partnership committee, as described below.
 The partnership committee reviews the nominations and determines whether the nomination of a candidate will be proposed to the entire partnership for election.
 Election of new partners requires the approval of at least 75% of all of the partners.

 To be eligible for election, a partner candidate must have demonstrated the following attributes: